Pla ra: History

 The Siameses find much difficulty to make good Salt,* by reason that Meats do hardly take Salt in excessive hot Countries; but they love Fish ill season'd and dry better than fresh, even stinking Fish displeaseth them not no more than rotten Eggs, Locusts, Rats, Lizards, and most Insects: Nature doubtless framing their Appetite to things, the Digestion whereof is more easie to them.
 And it may be that all these things have not such an ill taste as we imagine.

 A Siamese makes a very good Meal with a pound of Rice a day,* which amounts not to more than a Farthing; and with a little dry or salt Fish, which costs not more.
 The Arak or Rice Brandy is not worth above two Sols for that quantity, which amounts to a Parisian Pint; after which it is no wonder if the Siameses are not in any great care about their Subsistence, and if in the Evening there is heard nothing but Singing in their Houses.

 Their Sauces are plain, a little Water with some Spices, Garlic, Chibols,* or some sweet Herb, as Baulm.
 They do very much esteem a liquid Sauce, like Mustard, which is only Cray-Fish corrupted, because they are ill salted; they call it Capi.
 They gave Mr. Ceberet some Pots thereof, which had no bad Smell.

 explained that the main source of food was rice and fish.
 Siamese people did not like to eat fresh fish.
-Fermented fish was popular as much as spicy Thai dip or Nam phrik.
+Fermented fish was popular as much as spicy Thai dip or nam phrik.
 When he returned to France, he brought some pla ra with him.

 Classification

 Pla ra is classified by its main ingredients.
-Pla ra that is fermented with roasted rice powder will become yellow with a soft texture and distinctive smell.
+Pla ra that is fermented with roasted rice powder becomes yellow with a soft texture and distinctive smell.
 Mostly used as a paste, this type of pla ra is usually produced in central Thailand.
 This type of pla ra usually has striped snakehead fish or catfish as a main ingredient.
 The other type is pla ra fermented with rice bran.
 The product's color is clear black with a stronger smell.
 The fish is softer and smaller.
 It is mostly found in northeastern Thailand as an ingredient, or as a raw food.

-Pla ra which uses fresh fish is called pla ra sot.
+Pla ra that uses fresh fish is called pla ra sot.
 Its flavors are salty with a little bit sour from lactic acid.
-Pla ra lom uses dead fish with has an autolysis reaction until it has an unpleasant smell, or uses fish which is soaked in water for 12–24 hours until it is softer.
+Pla ra lom uses dead fish with has an autolysis reaction until it has an unpleasant smell, or uses fish soaked in water for 12–24 hours until it is softer.